 The southern portion of Long Lake has much less to offer than the north.
-Attractive Moose Island is a neat destination.
 The only camping opportunity is at the head waters where the Raquette River comes in.
-There are tenting spots as well as two lean-to.
+There are tenting spots as well as two lean-tos.
 A carry trail at this location offers a nice hike up to Buttermilk Falls.

 Long Lake is a huge body of water; even though it's not too wide in most locations it is unsheltered from heavy winds and can create whitecap conditions.
 Motorboats are allowed and sea planes frequent the waters near the village.
 Other days it can be as calm as glass with very little traffic.
 Mid-week is the best time for a quieter paddle.